Why an inventory list is worth the hour it takes

 The 6 columns to use

 Add a 7th 'Notes' column for items requiring special handling: 'crate at origin,' 'separate shipment,' or 'high-value form.'
-Anything over $100 per pound (jewelry, art, electronics) belongs on the high-value inventory the driver provides at pickup.
+Anything of extraordinary value for its weight — jewellery, art, currency, small electronics — belongs on the high-value inventory the driver provides at pickup, because the carrier's liability for those articles depends on them being listed.

 | Column | What goes here | Example |